Tanudip572/Chest-XRay-Disease-Classification-CNN/README.md

 ## Author

 **Tanudip Ghosh**

-University Project – Detection and Classification of COVID-19 and Pneumonia from Chest X-Ray Images Using Convolutional Neural Networks.
+Project – Detection and Classification of COVID-19 and Pneumonia from Chest X-Ray Images Using Convolutional Neural Networks.